Blend a beginning consonant or consonant blend with -ack to make words such as back, quack, and track.

 - Together you can make the pictures into stick puppets (tape to craft stick) or finger puppets (tape a paper loop to the back of picture) if desired.

-- Have your child teach you the Quack Back song (see below) and sing it together, acting it out using the pictures (or puppets).
+- Have your child teach you the Quack Back song and sing it together as you act it out using the pictures (or puppets).

 - Have your child hold up the picture card labeled with the name (e.g., Parent says /j/ + /ack/.
 Child says "Jack" and holds up the picture labeled Jack).